andrewbaxter/sheetman/readme.md

 Some of these may be desktop/website/embedded specific.
 If there's a button in the menu it should work.

+- `Enter` - Toggle editing/flip value on boolean

+- `Esc` - Stop editing cell

-- `Arrow key/HJKL` - Select a different cell/header
+- `Arrow key/h/j/k/l` - Select a different cell/header

-- `Ctrl + arrow key/HJKL` - Create a new column/row in the specified direction of the current cell
+- `Ctrl + arrow key/h/j/k/l` - Create a new column/row in the specified direction of the current cell

 - `Ctrl + o` - Open a file

 - `Ctrl + s` - Save the file with the current name

+- `Ctrl + z/u` - Undo

+- `Ctrl + y` - Redo

+- `m` - Move or create mark on focused cell, or if already marked unmark

+- `x` - Cut marked/focused cells

+- `c` - Copy marked/focused cells

+- `v/p` - Paste with top-left corner over focused cell

+- `n` - Set cell type to number

+- `t` - Set cell type to text (string)

+- `b` - Set cell type to bool

+- `s` - Sort rows by focused column

+- `S` - Sort rows by focused column (reverse)

+- `f` - Fill columns in marked range

 ## Cell types